Victorsitou/disnake/docs/api.rst

         The cover image of a guild scheduled event being changed.

         :type: :class:`Asset`

+    .. attribute:: template

+        The template of a forum channel being changed.

+        :type: :class:`str`
+    .. attribute:: applied_tags

+        The applied tags of a thread being changed.

+        :type: List[:class:`str`]

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these